Rick Mount: Indiana Pacers

-1970-1971
+1970–1971

 Mount was considered an excellent pro prospect, but because the general managers of the NBA knew that Mount was already signed by the ABA, he was not drafted by the Los Angeles Lakers until the middle of the eighth round of the 1970 NBA draft.
 However, Mount was drafted in the ABA by the Indiana Pacers as the fourth overall pick in 1970.
 His legendary status in Indiana made it a foregone conclusion that he would sign with the Pacers.
 At the time, the ABA was the only professional league that featured a three-point line, which worked to Mount's advantage.
 During his first season in the ABA, Mount was offered $40,000 from Pro-Keds to wear its new suede basketball shoe.
 He declined the offer because he personally preferred Chuck Taylors of the Converse brand.

-1971-1972
+1971–1972

-Playing for the Indiana Pacers and head coach Bob "Slick" Leonard, along with such heralded teammates as George McGinnis, Mel Daniels and Bob Netolicky, he led the Pacers to the 1972 ABA Championship against Rick Barry and the New York Nets.
-He averaged 2.9 assists and 14.2 points a game, racking up 57 three-pointers in his second season as a Pacer.
-Along with college teammate Billy Keller and Roger Brown, they made Indiana a constant threat beyond the arc.
+Playing for the Indiana Pacers and head coach Bob "Slick" Leonard he, along with George McGinnis, Mel Daniels and Bob Netolicky, led the Pacers to the 1972 ABA Championship against Rick Barry and the New York Nets.
+He averaged 14.2 points and 2.9 assists a game, racking up 57 three-pointers in his second season as a Pacer.

 Kentucky Colonels

-1972-1973
+1972–1973

 Rick Mount was traded to the Kentucky Colonels for the 1972–73 season.
 With the Colonels, he averaged 15 points a game on the season.
 Teamed with Dan Issel, he averaged 17 points in playoff games while leading the Colonels to the ABA Finals against his former Pacers.

 Utah Stars

-1973-1974
+1973–1974

 In the middle of the 1973–74 season, Rick was traded to the Utah Stars, where he joined Ron Boone.
 For the third straight season, Mount led a different team to the ABA Finals, eventually losing to the New York Nets.

 According to Charley Rosen, one time Mount displayed the most astounding exhibition of pure, one-on-one shooting he ever saw.
 Rosen was invited by the Utah coach, Joe Mullaney, to participate in an intra-squad scrimmage.
 After Mullaney officially terminated the session, several players lingered around to play HORSE.
 Because of Mount, the Stars' rules were unique.
 Shots had to be perfectly clean, counted only if the ball didn't touch the rim.
 Despite this wrinkle, Mount won every game.
 In the end, only Mount and Rosen were left on the court, and Mount was able to adjust the trajectory of every jumper so that the ball hit the inner part of the backside-rim in such a way that the ball would nudge the iron, split the net, and then bounce back to him.
 He supposedly could do this about 90 percent of the time.